Takobz/letspretendblog/blog/2022/01/dependency-injection.md

 - setAge()

 :::note
-If changing one class affects other classes implementation then `tight coupling` If class doesn't have a clear objective or task `loose cohension`.
+If changing one class affects other class' implementation then `tight coupling` If a class doesn't have a clear objective or task `loose cohension`.
 We want: loose coupling and tight cohension.
 :::